 \section{CONCLUSIONS}

 With the latest released version of the parton and hadron cascade model PACIAE 4.0, pp collisions at center-of-mass energies ranging from $\sqrt{s}=200$ GeV to 13 TeV are simulated, where the Lund string fragmentation mechanism for the particle production is applied.
 The effects of the partonic rescattering and hadronic rescattering are also investigated.
-The results show that the rescattering effects are important to make the identified particle spectra close to the experimental data, especially at relative low collision energies.
-At higher collision energies, the partonic rescattering is pivotal which increases the total multiplcity of the charged particles.
-The pseudorapidity density distributions of charged particles and the transverse momentum spectra of identified particles have been extracted and compared with the available experimental data.
-Almost perfect agreement has been achieved which enables us to confidently study the physics in pp collisions with the Monte Carlo approach systematically and provide the baseline for the relativisitic heavy-ion collisions.
+The results show that the rescattering effects are important to make the simulated identified particle spectra reproducing the experimental data, especially at relative low collision energies.
+At higher collision energies at LHC, the partonic rescattering is pivotal which increases the total multiplicity of charged particles.
+The pseudorapidity density distributions of charged particles and the transverse momentum spectra of identified particles have been investigated and compared with the available experimental data.
+Almost perfect agreement has been achieved which enables us to confidently study the physics in pp collisions with the Monte Carlo approach systematically and provide the baseline for the relativistic heavy-ion collisions.
 We also can provide the reliable simulation data for the pp collisions at the regions where the experimental data are not available currently.
 Our results can be a valuable source for the community.
 More elementary collisions, such as proton-antiproton (p$\bar{\textrm{p}}$) collisions, will be studied in the same framework in a following paper.